-A monument which was originally erected at Camp Holland in Afghanistan commemorates personnel from the multi-national taskforce, including Australian soldiers and those from other countries including the United States of America and the Netherlands, who died during the conflict in Afghanistan.
+A monument which was originally erected at Camp Holland in Afghanistan commemorates personnel from the multi-national taskforce who lost their lives in the region during the conflict in Afghanistan.
+Those who served in the region included Australian soldiers and soldiers from the United States of America and the Netherlands.

 |Address:||Fairbairn & Limestone Avenues, Australian War Memorial Sculpture Garden, Campbell, 2612|

 Australians first deployed to Afghanistan in 2001.
 From to 2005 to 2013, most Australian personnel were based in Tarin Kot in Uruzgan province.